Tony Benn: Illness and death

 Deputy Prime Minister, Nick Clegg called Benn an "astonishing, iconic figure" and a "veteran parliamentarian, he was a great writer, he had great warmth and he had great conviction ... his political life will be looked back on with affection and admiration".

 Leader of the Opposition and Labour leader Ed Miliband, who knew Benn personally as a family friend, said:

 I think Tony Benn will be remembered as a champion of the powerless, as a conviction politician, as somebody of deep principle and integrity.
 The thing about Tony Benn is that you always knew what he stood for, and who he stood up for.
 And I think that's why he was admired right across the political spectrum.
 There are people who agreed with him and disagreed with him, including in my own party, but I think people admired that sense of conviction and integrity that shone through from Tony Benn.

 Personal life

-Benn was a lifelong teetotaler and a vegetarian.
-He was known for his "fondness for a mug of tea and a pipe", and Benn himself jokingly said that throughout his life he had drunk enough tea to "float the QE2".
-In 2003, he participated in the Royal Society of Chemistry's tasting event on how to make a cup of tea.
+Benn was a teetotaler.
+He became a vegetarian in 1980 (then in his 50s) and was reportedly distraught when the Chicago Town Deep Dish Triple Cheese Pizza he had eaten two of daily for years was discontinued.
+Benn was known for his "fondness for a mug of tea and a pipe".
+He used large tea mugs and said he drank one pint per hour, joking that throughout his life he had drunk enough tea to "float the QE2".
+In 2003, Benn participated in the Royal Society of Chemistry's tasting event on how to make a cup of tea.